Contact Us | Search

 Team members visited Saraygul Village in which is testing plots of non-traditional crops as recommended by the project team (photo courtesy of Dr. Toderich).

-The PEER project has been tremendous success story.
-The team succeeded focusing the attention of policy makers and governments on the utilization of marginal agricultural resources.
+This PEER project has been a tremendous success story.
+The team succeeded in focusing the attention of policy makers and governments on the utilization of marginal agricultural resources.
 Adaptation measures and preparedness scenarios were developed for rural communities in order to address severe land degradation (mostly affected by salinity) and inconsistent water availability.
-By bringing public attention to the current situation in the Aral Sea Delta, the team was able to make an essential contribution to the developing of the long-term strategy (2020-2030) of agriculture development in CA countries.
-The main focus was to expand the distribution and application of the findings in the Central Asian countries and to invite leading institutions from all over the world to cooperate.
-Nowadays under the leadership of President Shavkat Mirziyoyev, the Government of Uzbekistan is making significant efforts to address the challenges of the Aral Sea region and improve socio-economic and cultural aspects of local communities.
-A long-term ‘State Program on Implementation of Strategy of Actions for the period of 2020-2030” was initiated by highlighting the significance of innovations, international partnerships and investments in the development of agrarian sector.
+By bringing public attention to the current situation in the Aral Sea Delta, the team was able to make an essential contribution to the developing of the long-term strategy (2020-2030) on agriculture development in Central Asian countries.

-• More than 60 peer reviewed publications in international journals, including books and book chapters were published.
+• More than 60 peer-reviewed publications in international journals, including books and book chapters were published.

-• 11 patents were approved in Uzbekistan, Kazakhstan, Tajikistan and Kyrgyzstan
+• 11 patents were approved in Uzbekistan, Kazakhstan, Tajikistan and Kyrgyzstan.

-• 6 education courses in National University of Uzbekistan, Tashkent Institute of Irrigation and Agricultural Mechanization Engineers and Tottori University, Japan were prepared and started
+• 6 education courses in National University of Uzbekistan, Tashkent Institute of Irrigation and Agricultural Mechanization Engineers and Tottori University, Japan were prepared and started.

 • 12 field trips to the upper -and middle and down reaches of the Amu Darya River Basin (Uzbekistan, Tajikistan, Turkmenistan) were organized to collect samples and investigate water quality conditions, as well as to understand the cause of primary soil salinity and high mineralization of some tributaries that lead to land degradation.